 Some serious self-examination might be useful in sorting out your feelings about this relationship.
 Many women wind up with guys who are bad for them because of their own past family experiences.
 It's a pattern we've seen played out over and over again.
 Think about it: was your father a mature man of character, who took his responsibilities seriously and treated your mother with respect?
 Did you have a positive relationship with your dad?
 Did he encourage you and affirm you as a child?
 If not, you may be unconsciously drawn to men whose attitudes and behavior repeat the less-than-ideal conditions of your childhood.
 Perhaps it's time to do a little soul-searching about your past and pray earnestly about the kind of man God wants you to date and marry.

 In this connection, it's important to add that the Bible has a great deal to say about the company we keep and how our friendships shape us for better or worse.
 The Book of Proverbs says that a man who spends time with wise friends becomes wise, but a companion of fools suffers harm.
 The implication should be obvious: the fact that your boyfriend insists on spending time with people you regard as "bad influences" could be a major red flag.

 As part of this process, you may want to consult a book titled Safe People by Drs.
 Henry Cloud and John Townsend.
-In the meantime, if you'd like to discuss your concerns with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-You may contact them for a free consultation at this number.
+In the meantime, if you'd like to discuss your concerns with a member of our staff, call our Counseling department for a free consultation.

 Red Flags in a Relationship